transdigiware/blockchain/howto/ibp-console-build-network.md

 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet.
 6. Click **Export** to export the admin certificates to your file system.
 If you change browsers, you will need to import this identity into your console Wallet to be able to administer the ordering service.
 7. Click **Create MSP definition**.

+Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
+If you export the ordering service and the ordering service MSP definition, they can be imported into another console where another operator can create new channels on the ordering service or join peers to the channel.
+{:important}

 **Task: Create the ordering service organization MSP definition**